How to Brush Your Dogs Teeth

-So it’s not going to be the highlight of your day but brushing your dogs teeth should be done regularly.
-It’s a part of grooming that’s often overlooked.
-And it’s why so many dogs end up having expensive dental cleanings done professionally.
+So it’s not going to be the highlight of your day but brushing your dogs teeth should be done daily.
+It’s a part of grooming that’s often overlooked, and it’s why so many dogs end up having expensive dental bills later on.

 The only scientifically proven way to remove plaque and tartar from your dogs teeth is good old fashioned daily brushing combined with routine tartar removal from a professional.

 The Materials Needed

 Toothbrush – They make tooth brushes just for dogs, and you can get them in various sizes and colors just like human ones.
 They also make finger brushes that fit over your finger that have little dental sponges.

 Tip: I haven’t found a doggie toothbrush I love, I actually prefer using human ones (new ones, not used).

 Dog Toothpaste – Don’t use human toothpaste for your dog; they can make your dog extremely sick and if ingested can lead to liver damage.
 Dog toothpaste comes in appealing flavors such as chicken, liver, and peanut butter.
 We use Petrodex beef flavor and Laika loves it.
 You can also make your own doggie toothpaste at home using baking soda.
 Just make sure your dog doesn’t swallow a lot of it, since baking soda can cause electrolyte imbalances.

 If you have a puppy that’s excellent news.
 They may be a bit uncomfortable at first, but working with puppies means you’re working with more of a ‘blank slate’ so to speak.
 So you have the opportunity to gradually ease your new puppy into getting used to having his teeth cleaned.